 We've written before about ways to use inaccurate listings to your advantage, but here we are only speaking about getting the exact book that you want from a site.
 Sites like eBay and Amazon, for example, the sellers are very protective of their feedback.
 So if you read the notes, and the book description matches the book that you are looking at, and it sounds like what you want, you can feel some sense of security.
 If, when it arrives, the book is incorrect, you can either return it or get a discount or refund.
 But if the seller is a new seller, or already has poor feedback, or the seller has so much feedback that your feedback is not going to affect them, you can still end up with mislisted or cross-listed books.

 In the same industry, textbooks, there are also many book rental sites.
-These allow you get the book, keep it for about 3 months weeks and return it.
+These allow you get the book, keep it for about 10 weeks, and return it.
 You just pay the rental fee, you don't have to buy it and then resell it later.
 In general, if you are collecting books, you won't be shopping on book rental sites.
 They are generally not going to be carrying collectible books or much of anything interesting to the book collector.

-To really confuse the issue, places like Amazon and Walmart combine all of these types of sellars.
+To really confuse the issue, places like Amazon and Walmart combine all of these types of sellers.
 Amazon, for example, sells both new and used books as Amazon.
 They also have a Marketplace where individual sellers sell new and used books to buyers.
-To top it off, you can also rent books from Amazon as well.
+To top it off, you can also rent books from Amazon.
 So some stores are one thing, some stores are another thing, and a few stores are all of the above.
 The important thing is, as a book buyer, that you keep track of whom you are buying from and what kind of a seller they are.
 That will help you know what to watch for, to make sure that you get what you need.

 For the most part, collectible books are going to be found on Amazon, Abebooks, Alibris, Biblio, and eBay.
 Those are the big marketplaces, and those are where people that sell rare books go to sell their books online.
 That doesn't mean it's not worth looking elsewhere.
 Going off the beaten path is often where the best values are going to be found. eBay, for example, often has incomplete book listings that you wouldn't otherwise find, so the seller doesn't have the proper pricing information on it.
 And so there are times you can get books far under their Amazon selling price by carefully searching eBay.